-I went to this Ballet at my local theatre, The Courtyard, to see the touring Moscow Ballet La Classique (tour dates here).
-I would be lying if I said I wasn’t a little nervous.
-This would be the first Ballet I have ever seen, so I wasn’t really sure what I was expecting.
-I would suggest to anyone going to one to buy a programme, which I was wisely advised to do so.
-Not only do you get a little idea on what you’re about to watch, but it’s a nice memento to keep too.
+I went to my local theatre to see the touring Moscow Ballet La Classique (tour dates here).
+I would be lying if I said I wasn’t slightly nervous.
+This would be the first Ballet I have ever seen, and I wasn’t sure what to expect.
+Buying a programme helped: not only did it unveil some idea on to expect, it’s a nice memento that I’m glad to have.

-So something a little different.
+I hope you enjoyed this different Pick!
 Next week I will be away, and I have another “special” post.
 It is the one that started it all off: the first post I ever wrote.

 See you all soon!